lindegroup/autopkgr/README.md

 James Barclay, Elliot Jordan, and Josh Senick originally created AutoPkgr in June 2014, and ongoing development is led by Eldon Ahrold, Elliot Jordan, and James Barclay.

+Thanks to Guillaume Gete for helping with the French localization, and to Luis Giraldo for the Spanish localization.

 Briefcase icon from [FontAwesome](http://fontawesome.io/).

 [![Linde Group](doc-images/linde_logo.png)](http://www.lindegroup.com/)